Living with Autism | Parenting, Advocacy & Daily Support

 • Smells: Strong or unfamiliar scents can contribute to sensory overload.

 These stimuli can cause an immediate reaction or build up over time due to continuous exposure.
-The environment plays a significant role in sensory overload; small changes can make a significant difference in managing sensory differences [5].
+The environment plays a significant role in sensory overload, and small changes can make a meaningful difference in managing sensory differences [3].
+Our BCBAs typically start by mapping the home for predictable trigger zones (the kitchen during cooking, the hallway with the bathroom fan, the car in afternoon traffic) and then layer accommodations in those zones first.

 Effects of Sensory Overload